 At first instance, Queensland Supreme Court Judge, Justice Jackson held that the liquidators would be liable for any clean-up and remediation costs, and that insolvent companies in Queensland would not be able to avoid costs associated with repairing environmental damage through disclaimer.

-However, the liquidators appealed the decision, and the Court of Appeal decision overturned Justice Jackson.
-The Court of Appeal decision turned on a complicated assessment of whether a state law could prevail over a Federal law, and whether the EA was “property” that could be disclaimed, with the Court of Appeal ultimately finding that Linc Energy could legitimately disclaim its obligations to comply with the terms of the EA and the general duty not to harm the environment.
+However, the liquidators appealed the decision, and the Queensland Court of Appeal (QCA) decision overturned Justice Jackson.
+The QCA decision turned on a complicated assessment of whether a state law could prevail over a Federal law, and whether the EA was “property” that could be disclaimed, with the QCA ultimately finding that Linc Energy could legitimately disclaim its obligations to comply with the terms of the EA and the general duty not to harm the environment.

-As a result, the current position in Queensland is that insolvent companies may be able to divest themselves of the cost of environmental clean-up and rehabilitation if they disclaim the lands and licenses requiring remediation.
+The Court was unconvinced by the arguments of the State, and dismissed the appeal.
+As a result , the QCA decision stands.
+This means that in Queensland insolvent companies are able to divest themselves of the future cost of environmental clean-up and rehabilitation if they disclaim the lands and licenses requiring remediation.

 Environmental Protection (Chain of Responsibility) Amendment Act 2016 (Qld) (CoRA)

 In 2016, the Queensland Government introduced amendments to the Environmental Protection Act 1994 (Qld), which broadly speaking provide the Government with expanded powers to oblige companies and related parties to bear the cost of cleaning up and rehabilitating sites.